projectcalico/calico/security/tutorials/calico-policy.md

 1. Create the namespace and NGINX service
 2. Configure default deny
-3. Allow kube-system
-4. Allow access to NGINX
+3. Allow access to NGINX
-5. Clean up
+4. Clean up

 ### 1. Create the namespace and nginx service